scottbucher/BirthdayBot/README.md

 ![Birthday input modal](https://birthday-bot-docs-images.s3.amazonaws.com/5-birthday+input+modal.png)

-Simply enter your birth month and day along with your birth year if you want (it is not required) and click submit.
+In the text box enter your birth month and day along with your birth year if you want (it is not required) and click submit.

 Finally, the confirmation menu will appear.